bridgekitio/frodo/README.md

 If you ever want to be able to debug/observe behaviors in your system, you'll need a consistent request/trace id to tie back to every operation.
-For instance, if you place an order and then that triggers 4 other operations (emails, analytics, etc.), Abide manages a trace id that will be the same across all of those related operations.
+For instance, if you place an order and then that triggers 4 other operations (emails, analytics, etc.), Frodo manages a trace id that will be the same across all of those related operations.

-> Abide will honor any X-Request-ID header it receives, so if your service is behind a load balancer or some proxy that generates that HTTP header, that is the Trace ID that Abide will use.
+> Frodo will honor any X-Request-ID header it receives, so if your service is behind a load balancer or some proxy that generates that HTTP header, that is the Trace ID that Frodo will use.
-If not, Abide will generate a unique value for you so that you always have a meaningful Trace ID.
+If not, Frodo will generate a unique value for you so that you always have a meaningful Trace ID.

 ```go